 Resurrect Priest is one of the most expensive decks currently in game, but sadly you can’t do much about it.
 A lot of the Epic & Legendary cards are simply necessary.
 The deck is already not a tier 1 deck, and by tampering with it you will most likely break it.
 I will still go through all of the expensive cards and try to offer some replacements to them.

 - Lyra the Sunshard – I’d say that Lyra is absolutely necessary, she’s an alternative win condition and you need those given that your OTK is not absolutely reliable.
 But if you don’t have her, you can try going for Vivid Nightmare and make the deck more focused on the OTK.

-- Zilliax – Again, a very important card vs Aggro, but not a vital part of the main deck.
+- Zilliax – A pretty important card vs Aggro, but not a vital part of the main deck.
 You can try Shadow Essence (but it gets weaker without Zilliax in pool), a second Witchwood Grizzly, Binding Heal, Shadow Word: Pain or even Obsidian Statue if you have it.

 - Prophet Velen – A part of the OTK combo, can’t be replaced.